KarenKanana/Movies-Application/README.md

 ## Project Description
-This is a Notes Application that enables the user to store notes for future reference.
+This is a Movies application that allows the user

 ## Features
-- Add notes
+-
-- Edit notes
+-
-- Delete notes
+-

 ## Technology Used
 - HTML